josh-palmerk/brackeys-tutorial-lol/README.md

 1. Arrow keys move left and right; WASD also works
 2. Up or W to jump & double jump
-3. Space bar to dash (coming soon)
+3. Space bar to dash
+4. Shift to sprint

 ## Development Environment